5 Steps to Becoming a CPA in Virginia

 - Western Association of Schools and Colleges

-If you attended a program that is not accredited by any of the above agencies, your credits must be reviewed by a Board task force prior to sitting for the Uniform CPA Exam.
-This task force will study the school’s accreditation process and standards and make a recommendation, with documentation, to the Board based on their findings.
-Once the Board receives this report, it will make the final decision on whether to accept your credits.
-Contact the Board at (804) 367-8505 for more information.
+If you attended a program that is not accredited by any of the above agencies, including colleges and universities in other countries, your credits must be reviewed by a Board-approved education evaluation firm prior to sitting for the Uniform CPA Exam.
+Once the Board receives their report, it will make the final decision on whether to accept your credits.
+Approved agencies include:

 - Academic Credentials Evaluation Institute, Inc.